-Read Genesis 12:1-9, 15:1-6, 17:23-24, 21:1-7, 22:1-19

-IMPORTANCE OF FAITH IN CHRISTIAN LIFE TODAY
+Read Genesis 12:1 - 9, 15:1 - 6, 17:23 - 24, 21:1 - 7, 22:1-19 IMPORTANCE OF FAITH IN CHRISTIAN LIFE TODAY

 - 1. A Christian today is acceptable to God through his faith in God through Jesus Christ.
 Without faith it is impossible to please God. - 2.
 A Christian can only serve God if he has faith in him.
 Faith enables a Christian to serve God - 3.
 Faith enables a Christian to accomplish what appears to be impossible - 4.
-Through faith, Christians are able to trust God to fulfill his promises to them a.
-IMPORTANCE OF CIRCUMCISION TO ABRAHAM AND HIS DESCENDANTS (GEN. 17: 1-16)

-- 5. Faith is the foundation of the Christians salvation - 6.
+Through faith, Christians are able to trust God to fulfill his promises to them - 5.
+Faith is the foundation of the Christians salvation - 6.
 Faith in God gives a Christian the power to overcome all temptations. - 8.
 Christians should expect to have their faith tested just like Abraham was. - 9.
 Faith enables Christians to patiently wait on God's promises - 10.
 Christians through faith in God help the poor, make right decisions and are able to understand and know God better.